ltmajor42/StarCitizen_Streamdeck_Plugin/README.md

 2. Choose between **Hold until release** (default) or a fixed **Hold duration (ms)** that auto-releases after the timer.
 3. Supports both keyboard and mouse tokens using the existing macro handling.

-**Tips:**

-- For reliable input injection, keep Star Citizen focused and run the Stream Deck app with admin rights when required by your OS settings.
-- If you enable the duration option, a safety cap limits holds to 60 seconds to avoid accidental “infinite” holds.

 **Use cases:**

 1. Charge-up/activate workflows where you only want a single held input